 Are you seeking a career in teaching English as a Foreign Language?

 Then enrol on the Certificate in English Language Teaching for Adults (CELTA) in order to gain a Teaching English as a Foreign Language (TEFL) qualification that is trusted by employers, language schools and governments around the world.
 CELTA is the essential TEFL qualification that gives knowledge, confidence and hands-on teaching experience to those who would like to develop a successful career in teaching English as a Foreign Language.
 Nottingham Language Academy are proud to be an approved Cambridge English CELTA training centre (Centre No: 00512), and are keen to assist people in becoming qualified English language teachers with an internationally recognised certificate.
 CELTA is highly regarded both nationally and internationally and has been accredited at level 5 on the National Qualifications Framework.
 It has been given premium product endorsement by NEAS in Australia.
-It is also eligible for funding under the Advanced Learner Loans scheme.

 Who is the course for?